-It is the duty of the Moderator to see that the Register of Trustees is accurately kept, and to sign all entries therein, also to give certificates when required showing who are the trustees of any property (see sections 21 and 22 of the Act); also to give his consent in writing to dealings with church properties, provided-
+It is the duty of the Moderator to see that the Register of Trustees is accurately kept, and to sign all entries therein, also to give certificates when required showing who are the trustees of any property (see sections 21, 22, and 24 of the Act); also to give his consent in writing to dealings with church properties (see section 20), provided-

-- (a) The dealing is in accordance with the trusts on which the property is held. - (b) The dealing has the assent of the General Assembly. - (c) A law agent has approved of the deed or other document.
+- (a) The dealing is in accordance with the trusts on which the property is held. - (b) The dealing has the assent of the General Assembly. - (c) A law agent has approved of the deed or other document (rule 11).

-\\ The Act may be accessed or download from:
+The Act may be accessed or download from: